geraudmathe/Locomotive-fundamentals/README.md

 ### Page options <a name="templating_3"></a>

-When you create a page, you have several option.
+You have several option when you create a page.
 Let's take a look.

 #### General information